LimberTCPL/CSCI3170-pjt-Group13/readme.txt

 	- [x] 3.2 Book Returning
 	- [x] 3.3 List all un-returned book copies which are checked out within a period
 	- [x] 3.4 Return to the main menu

+### Methods of compilation and execution ###
+1. Copy the java file [JavaSQL.java] and the mysql-jdbc.jar in the same file
+2. connect the code complier to CUHK CSE server via VPN
+3. login in with CSE account
+4. javac JavaSQL.java
+5. java JavaSQL
+The program should starts to complie